soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ```

 `Maybe` is a data type from the standard library (named [base](https://hackage.haskell.org/package/base))
-that is used to add an additional value to a type: the absence of a value.
+for adding an additional value to a type: the absence of a value.
 For example, `Maybe Bool` has three values,
 two with the `Just` constructor to represent regular boolean values
 (`Just True` and `Just False`) and another value, `Nothing` to represent